 Part-time students who successfully pass all the taught modules during the main exam sessions will finish the programme in December, when they submit their dissertation.
 Part-time students who successfully pass all the taught modules in August submit in March of the following year.

-Our MScs in Economic Evaluation and Health Economics benefit from invited lectures, modules and seminars from an extensive list of collaborators, from the industry and other institutions including:
+As an Economic Evaluation in Healthcare MSc student at City, you will benefit from invited lectures, modules and seminars from an extensive list of collaborators, from the industry and other institutions including:

 Each module typically has a weekly two-hour lecture and a one-hour tutorial, but this may vary.